 He has published in a wide variety of areas including American Jewish history, American legal history, constitutional law, and legal issues surrounding baseball.
-His work has been cited in four decisions by the United States Supreme Court, numerous other courts, and in many appellate briefs.
+His work has been cited in five decisions by the United States Supreme Court.
+Most recently Justice Ginzburg quoted him in her unanimous decision in Tims v.
+Indiana.
+He has been quoted in numerous other courts, and in many appellate briefs.
 He has lectured on slavery, human trafficking, and human rights issue at the United Nations, throughout the United States, and in more than a dozen other countries, including China, Germany, Israel, and Japan.
 In 2014, he was ranked as the fifth most cited legal historian in American legal scholarship in Brian Leiter’s “Top Ten Law Faculty Scholarly Impact, 2009-2013.”
 He was an expert witness in the famous Alabama Ten Commandments Monument Case (Glassroth v.
 Moore) and in the law suit over the ownership of Barry Bonds’ 73rd home run ball (Popov v.
 Hayashi).

 - About Us